JBouwer/boost-quickbook-support/README.md

 - The *preview* panel does not correctly display graphics/images etc.
     #### Explanation
     The *preview* is simply generated with the `quickbook --output-format onehtml ...` option.
-    As [Visual Studio Code](http://code.visualstudio.com) is rightly security concious, the [WebView](https://code.visualstudio.com/api/extension-guides/webview)
+    As [Visual Studio Code](http://code.visualstudio.com) is rightly security conscious, the [WebView](https://code.visualstudio.com/api/extension-guides/webview)
     that I use to display the preview does not have access to local resources outside of the `vscode-resource:` schema.
     Personally I'm fine with that - a quick preview of the document-structure and presentation is all I wanted.
     It may be possible to post-process the generated HTML in order to change the schema, but in my opinion it kind of defies the purpose of the extension.

-    See https://code.visualstudio.com/api/extension-guides/webview#loading-local-content for more on this subject.
+    See [WebView API documentation](https://code.visualstudio.com/api/extension-guides/webview#loading-local-content) for more on this subject.

 ## Release Notes

+### 0.0.2
+- Minor documentation & naming issues fixed.

 ### 0.0.1